Training Tips and Tricks for Old Dogs | DogExpress

 Due to their old joint problem, the senior dog didn’t like to do a repetition of the same work.
 Don’t command the dog for the same thing repeatedly, like making your dog sit a few times more without rest.

-It irritates them, and gradually they don’t reply to your command.
+It irritates them, and they don’t reply to your commands gradually.

 Short training sessionsenior dog training tips